sepa27/6-DOF-OpenGL/README.md

-# 6-DOF Planar Robot Simulation
+# 6-DOF Robot Arm Simulation

-A 6-DOF planar robotic manipulator simulation written in C.
+A 6-DOF Arm robotic manipulator simulation written in C.
 The system uses OpenGL for real-time visualization and GSL for matrix computation.

 Developed and tested on Linux (Ubuntu).